MG2033/A2C/README.md

 # A2C
 An implementation of `Synchronous Advantage Actor Critic (A2C)` in TensorFlow.
 A2C is a variant of advantage actor critic introduced by [OpenAI in their published baselines](https://github.com/openai/baselines).
 However, these baselines are difficult to understand and modify.
-So, I implemented the A2C based on their implementation but in a clearer and simpler way.
+So, I made the A2C based on their implementation but in a clearer and simpler way.

 ## Asynchronous vs Synchronous Advantage Actor Critic